carlydekock/reading-notes/class-14.md

 - Need to declare ```animation-name``` and ```animation-duration```
 - Once you have set the name and duration, animations behave similarly to transitions.
 They include a duration, timing function, and delay if desired
 - Customizing animations can be used to declare the number of times an animation runs, as well as the direction in which the animation completes
-- Animation iteration: ```animation-iteration-count``` can include either an integer (specific number of times to repeat) or inifite keyword
+- Animation iteration: ```animation-iteration-count``` can include either an integer (specific number of times to repeat) or infinite keyword
 - Animation direction: ```animation-direction``` which can have values of normal, reverse, alternate, and alternate-reverse
 - Animation play state: ```animation-play-state``` allows an animation to be played or paused using the running and paused keywords
 - Animation fill mode: ```animation-fill-mode``` identifies how an element should be styled either before, after, or before and after an animation is run.
 Accepts four keyword values: none, forwards, backwards, and both